-Note that, for now, the following is mostly about the isolated, "standard" crowding task - a target with singly occurring flankers - not about crowding, and crowding theories, in general.
-There will thus be further issues that might qualify as a 'myths', like the hope that two mechanisms might eventually explain crowding (many authors including myself invoke two mechanisms; they are just rarely the same).
+Note also that, for now, the following is mostly about the isolated, "standard" crowding task - a target with singly occurring flankers.
+It is not about crowding, and crowding theories, in general.
+There will thus be further issues that might qualify as 'myths', like the hope that two mechanisms might eventually be specified that explain crowding (many authors including myself invoke two mechanisms; they are just rarely the same).
 I simply stopped after seven points.
-The paper is the fifth in a series of - slightly pointed - "myths" presentations in vision research that I am aware of (Rosenholtz, 2016; Strasburger, 2017b; Bach, 2017; Strasburger, 2017a; Strasburger, 2018, Preprint), and I trust more will follow7.
+The paper is the fifth in a series of - slightly pointed - "myths" presentations in vision research that I am aware of (Rosenholtz, 2016; Strasburger, 2017b; Bach, 2017; Strasburger, 2017a; Strasburger, 2018, Preprint), and I trust more will follow13.